 - healthcare workers

-exclusions to minimize risk for allergic reactions.
+Some people shouldn’t get the traditional flu vaccine.
+Healthcare providers are required to screen patients for these exclusions to minimize risk for allergic reactions.
 People who should not get the traditional flu vaccine include:

 - those who have had a severe or life-threatening reaction to the flu vaccine in the past

 - those who are allergic to any part of the vaccine, including gelatin, antibiotics, or eggs

 - those with a history of Guillain-Barré Syndrome

 - those with a mild illness and are not feeling well or who have a fever